flemay/3musketeers/README.md

 The 3 Musketeers website is deployed to [Cloudflare Pages][linkCloudflarePages].
 This section shows how to create, deploy, and delete a Pages project using [Wrangler CLI][linkCloudflareWranglerCLI].
 This is handy for previewing new changes.

-Given build, test and deployment are going to be done with GitHub Actions, this section follows the [direct upload][linkCloudflareDirectUpload] and [Run Wrangler in CI/CD][linkCloudflareWranglerCICD] directives.
+Given build, test and deployment are going to be done with GitHub Actions, this section follows the [Direct Upload][linkCloudflareDirectUpload] and [Run Wrangler in CI/CD][linkCloudflareWranglerCICD] directives.

 Lastly, this section assumes the application was built and tested (see previous section `Development`).